bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We lounged on top of Quartzite for an hour before heading down.
 Setting a slightly different course on the rubble below the summit, we hunted for scree to run down but only found small patches.
 We made our way back to the plateau, this time to stare in wonder at the huge boulders below the subpeak.
 A short time later, we crossed Mosquito Creek and followed the trail back to the parking lot.

-It may seem like overkill to return to climb Quartzite Peak after ascending Mosquito Mountain and Ramp Peak.
+It may seem overkill to return to climb Quartzite Peak after ascending Mosquito Mountain and Ramp Peak.
 After all, the three peaks share much the same scenery.
 But that scenery is superb, and Dinah and I were glad to find an excuse to return.

 KML and GPX Tracks